University Management System ER Diagram

 Conclusion:

-ER (entity-relationship) diagram is only one of the diagrams used to design and develop the University Management System.
-Each of the diagrams you design and create will help you in presenting your ideas and impart your abilities.
+An ER (entity-relationship) diagram is used to design and develop UMS.
+Your diagrams will help you present your ideas and skills.

 Related Articles: